Tonywuhk/realai.org/symbol-grounding.md

 ---
 # Symbol Grounding

 Language is a tool of communication in which words (symbols) trigger thoughts in the brains of the communicators.
 These thoughts are complex, vary across people, and contain a lot more information than can be practically encoded in the symbols.
-In order to use these symbols effectively, computer systems need to ground them into the kind of meanings that humans intuitively understand.
+In order to use a language effectively, a computer system needs to ground its symbols into their semantic meanings that humans intuitively understand.
+This is called the symbol grounding problem ([Harnad 1990](http://www.sciencedirect.com/science/article/pii/0167278990900876)).

 [Garnelo et al. (2016)](https://arxiv.org/abs/1609.05518) proposed an end-to-end reinforcement learning architecture where a neural back end must learn a symbolic representation of its raw data to communicate with the front end.